sail1972/loopback-example-database/README.md

 });
 ```

-`dataSource.automigrate()` creates or recreates a table in MySQL based on the model definition for `account`.
-This means **if the table already exists, it will be dropped and all of its existing data will be lost**.
+`dataSource.automigrate()` creates or recreates a collection in MongoDB based on the model definition for `account`.
+This means **if the collection already exists, it will be dropped and all of its existing data will be lost**.
 If you want to keep the existing data, use `dataSource.autoupdate()` instead.

-`Account.create()` inserts two sample records to the MySQL table.
+`Account.create()` inserts two sample documents into the MongoDB collection.

 ###Run the Application
 ```sh